Stojj2/Portfolio-Project-2/README.md

  - Font [Space Grotesk](https://fonts.google.com/specimen/Space+Grotesk) is from Google fonts

   ### Other
-  - Very Much inspiration came from Code Institutes [Love Running](https://github.com/Code-Institute-Solutions/love-running-2.0-sourcecode) project.
-The HTML code was in great help for implementing the sign-up form in this website
+  - Code Institutes [Love Maths](https://github.com/Code-Institute-Solutions/love-maths-2.0-sourcecode) project was very helpful when I developed button handling

   - Code Institute student [template](https://github.com/Code-Institute-Org/gitpod-full-template) for Gitpod was used for this project

-  - Mentor **Rohit Sharma** helped me alot in this project for pointing my focus in the right direction
+  - Mentor **Rohit Sharma** guided me in the right direction and helped me set milestones during the course of the project.
-  - Slack forum for support.
 Cred to *peer-code-review* channel on slack for reviewing and feedback my project